jehmatthews/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.
+- Use the WASD keys to manoever your snake in different directions to collect food and grow the snake.
+- If you run into yourself or to any of the edges of the map, you will lose.
+- To quit game, press the `CTRL` + `C` keys.